Keep Your Powder Dry: Critical response

+highly problematic if it is used primarily to persuade young women of the advantage of being a WAC.
+Despite the eye appeal of Lana Turner and Laraine Day, one feels that the characters they portray are of the lightweight variety, and that life as a WAC must be somewhat similar to life at a boarding school for girls in their ‘teens.”
+Writing for the New York Times, Bosley Crowther wrote, "For this manifest little indignity, which came to Loew’s Criterion on Saturday, makes distaff members of our Army look like cats in a Hollywood boarding school."

 Kate Cameron of the New York Daily News awarded the film two-and-a-half stars out of four, though she felt it was ineffective at promoting the Women's Army Corps, noting that it "makes no attempt to show in what way the girls serve their country after leaving training camp, nor does it suggest how important they may become in the matter of relieving soldiers for active duty at the front."
 E. B. Radcliffe of The Cincinnati Enquirer noted that "the producer has done right by the corps in the standard of pulchritude he has chosen to represent it," but criticized its believability, noting that "two of the principal character are far-fetched and right out of [a] soap opera."
 The San Francisco Examiner's Hortense Morton noted it as "a strictly feminine film," adding that, "while the story gets major treatment, the background of women in the Army, with its discipline, barracks life, and human elements, is shown with good purpose.
 The background is authentic."
 The Albany Times-Union reviewer described the film as "a kind of modern-day 'Three Musketeers'....As a documentary film of the WAC training at these two simulated posts, it is one of the most searching and informative pieces of publicity yet to reach the screen.